EOEPCA/deployment-guide/docs/building-blocks/resource-health.md

 ### 1. Defining Health Checks

-Health checks are typically defined in the Helm chart's values under `resource-health.healthchecks.checks`.
+Health checks can either be defined in the Helm chart's values under `resource-health.healthchecks.checks` or via the UI.
 Each check has:

 - **name**
 - **schedule** (a cron expression like `"@hourly"` or `"0 8 * * *"`)